ovh/docs/pages/cloud/private-cloud/quel_format_de_disque_choisir/guide.en-gb.md

 VMware offers 3 types of disks for virtual machines.

-**This guide explains the differences between the availale disk types.**
+**This guide explains the differences between the available disk types.**

 ## Instructions